flyingcakes85/reference/src/packaging/packaging-on-arch.md

 ==> Finished making: hello-git a707ee9-1 (Sat 14 Dec 2024 04:01:23 PM IST)
 ```

 Your working directory should have a file named `hello-git-a707ee9-1-x86_64.pkg.tar`.
 This is the built package.
+Note that the package name contains version, which in this case is the latest commit hash.
+Hence, this might be different when you build the package.

 A summary of useful flags for makepkg: